element0/hiena/src/dcel.md

 --------------
 2019-02-20

-create prod instr.
-(PI) submit to master vm.
+Create production (PI), submit to master vm.

-master vm runs instruction, uses master context, vfn's and vm's to execute sub-instr's. returns result in dcel.
+Master vm runs instruction, uses master context, vfn's and vm's to execute sub-instr's.
+Returns result in dcel.

-dcel is now a controller for the product domain via REST, stream io, directory, and SQL API's.
+Dcel is now a controller for the product domain via REST, stream io, directory, and SQL API's.

-dcel can be mapped by the master vm, using additional production operations. the map is saved within the dcel.
+dcel can be mapped by the module indicated within the production instruction and run by the master vm, using additional production operations.
+The map is saved within the dcel.